Towards Mitigating Architecture Overfitting on Distilled Datasets: Introduction

-In this work, we demonstrate that the architecture overfitting issue in dataset distillation can be mitigated by a better architecture design and training scheme of test networks on the distilled dataset.
-We propose a series of approaches to mitigate architecture overfitting in dataset distillation.
-Specifically, these approaches can be categorized into four types: \textbf{a) architecture:} DropPath with three-phase keep rate and improved shortcut connection; \textbf{b) objective function:} knowledge distillation from a smaller teacher network; \textbf{c) optimization:} periodical learning rates and a better optimizer; \textbf{d) data:} a stronger augmentation scheme.
-Our proposed methods are generic: we conduct comprehensive experiments on different network architectures, different numbers of instances per class (IPC), different dataset distillation methods and different datasets to demonstrate the effectiveness of our methods.
-Figure~\ref{fig:1} below demonstrates the performance of our proposed methods in various scenarios.
-It is clear that our methods can greatly mitigate architecture overfitting and make large networks achieve better performance in most cases.
-In addition to dataset distillation, our methods can also improve the performance of training on a small real dataset, including those constructed by corsets.
-What's more, compared with the existing methods, our proposed methods introduce negligible overhead and are thus computationally efficient.
+In this work, we demonstrate that the architecture overfitting issue on distilled datasets can be mitigated by a better architecture design and training scheme of test networks on the distilled dataset.
+Firstly, we combine DropPath with knowledge distillation from a small teacher network.
+Specifically, DropPath renders the large model to be an implicit ensemble of its sub-networks, and knowledge distillation ensures each sub-network acts similarly to the small but well-performing teacher network.
+As a result, the large models could outperform small teacher models on distilled datasets.
+Additionally, we propose a series of approaches, including three-phase DropPath keep rate, improved shortcut connection, periodical learning rates, a better optimizer and a stronger augmentation scheme, to further boost the performance.
+These methods share a common characteristic of smoothing the optimization problem from different aspects.
+Notably, our proposed methods are also generic: we conduct comprehensive experiments on different network architectures, different numbers of instances per class (IPC), different dataset distillation methods and different datasets to demonstrate the effectiveness of our methods.
+Figure~\ref{fig:1} above demonstrates the performance of our proposed methods in various scenarios.
+It is clear that our methods greatly mitigate architecture overfitting and make large networks trained on distilled datasets achieve better performance in most cases.
+As a result, the utility and transferability of distilled datasets in practice is markedly enhanced even without modifying the dataset distillation algorithm.
+In addition to dataset distillation, our methods can also improve the performance of training on a small real dataset, including those constructed by coresets.
+Although some tasks, like synthetic-to-real generalization \citep{chen2021contrastive} and few-shot learning \citep{parnami2022learning}, are also classical problems, customizing our method for them is out of the scope of this work, because we focus on training large networks on small datasets from scratch.
+We leave these tasks as future works.

-We summarize the contributions of this paper as follows: \begin{enumerate} \item We propose a series of approaches to mitigate architecture overfitting in dataset distillation.
-They are generic and applicable to different model architectures and training schemes.
+We summarize the contributions of this paper as follows: \begin{enumerate} \item We propose a series of approaches to mitigate architecture overfitting on distilled datasets.
+Among them, DropPath renders the large model to be an implicit ensemble of its sub-networks, and knowledge distillation ensures each sub-network acts similarly to the small teacher network.
+These methods share a common characteristic of smoothing the optimization problem.
+Our proposed methods are plug-and-play and applicable to different model architectures and training schemes.